React Native vs Native: What to choose for App Development

 Because the app development happens from scratch twice, the cost to build a mobile app and the associated app development efforts grow by manifold.

-React Native vs Native App: Factors to Consider for Deciding The Right Mobile App Development Platform
+React Native vs Native: Factors to Consider for Deciding The Right Mobile App Development Approach

-In the case of Native mobile apps, the code is written individually for both Android and iOS platforms due to their technical variations.
+The foremost pointer to consider while Native vs React Native comparison is that the code is written individually for both Android and iOS platforms due to their technical variations in the former approach.
 You have to assign two different teams, i.e., the Android development team and iOS development team, for making your app available on both the platforms.
 Besides, you need to build and run the whole project whenever a change in the code is made.
 This connotes extra efforts and time required to build a mobile app.

-Whereas in case of React Native, a single code is written for both the platform by the same developers which means you can build React native apps for Android and iOS using the same codes.
-Plus, the concept of hot reloading makes it easier to deploy the project without rebuilding every time, which cut down the efforts and time required for React Native application development.
+Whereas in case of React Native, a single code is written for both the platforms by the same developers which means you can build React native apps for Android and iOS using the same codes.
+Plus, the concept of hot reloading makes it easier to deploy the project without rebuilding every time, which cuts down the efforts and time required for React Native application development.

 So, if you are looking forward to an earlier and inexpensive entry to the mobile market while targeting both the platforms, go with React Native.

-The answer to how much does it cost to make an app also helps to select the right technology for your mobile application development needs.
+The answer to mobile app development cost also helps to select the right technology for your mobile application development needs.
 As per the top mobile app development companies, app development with React Native can reduce the cost by 30%-35% when compared to that of Native app development for the same app project.

 So, if cost is the main factor of selection, React Native is the right option for you.